Tonsillitis

 Arhus, DK

-Tejs Klug-Ehlers practices in Arhus, Denmark.
+Tejs Klug-Ehlers practices practicing medicine in Arhus, Denmark.
 Klug-Ehlers is rated as an Elite expert by MediFind in the treatment of Tonsillitis.
-Their top areas of expertise are Pharyngomaxillary Space Abscess, Tonsillitis, Streptococcal Group A Infection, Lemierre Syndrome, and Laryngectomy.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Pharyngomaxillary Space Abscess, Tonsillitis, Lemierre Syndrome, Streptococcal Group A Infection, and Laryngectomy.

 Learn about our expert tiers